 Oracle Directory Integration Platform enables synchronization between Oracle Internet Directory and Microsoft Active Directory.
 The Oracle Directory Integration Platform can retrieve all Microsoft Active Directory attributes with the exception of user passwords.
-Oracle Application Server Single Sign-On uses an external authentication plug-in to verify user credentials in Microsoft Active Directory.

-Environments that do not use Oracle Application Server Single Sign-On can use the Oracle Password Filter for Microsoft Active Directory to retrieve passwords from Microsoft Active Directory into Oracle Internet Directory.
+Oracle Application Server Single Sign-On uses an external authentication plug-in to verify user credentials in Microsoft Active Directory and automatically store the updated password in Oracle Internet Directory.
+Applications such as Oracle Database Enterprise User Security that do not use Oracle Application Server Single Sign-On can use the Oracle Password Filter for Microsoft Active Directory to retrieve passwords from Microsoft Active Directory into Oracle Internet Directory.
 When users change their passwords from their desktops, the updated password is automatically synchronized with Oracle Internet Directory.
 More specifically, the Oracle Password Filter for Microsoft Active Directory monitors Microsoft Active Directory for password changes, which it then stores in Oracle Internet Directory.
 This allows Oracle Internet Directory users to be authenticated with their Microsoft Active Directory credentials and authorized to access resources by using information stored in Oracle Internet Directory.
 Storing Microsoft Active Directory user credentials in Oracle Internet Directory also provides a high availability solution in the event that the Microsoft Active Directory server is down.
 The Oracle Password Filter is installed on each Microsoft Active Directory server and automatically forwards password changes to Oracle Internet Directory.